 If you are reading this travel guide to the fabled Hunza Valley, you may already know what the Karakoram Highway is.
 One of the highest paved roads in the world, the Karakoram Highway was completed in 1979, and opened to the public in 1985 as the China-Pakistan Friendship Highway.
-And it’s one of the best Pakistan tours you can ever take.
+We think is one of the main reasons to visit Pakistan, and it’s one of the best Pakistan tours you can ever take.

 The Karakoram Highway is a 1300km road connecting Hasan Abdal, just beyond Pakistan’s capital Islamabad, to Kashgar, China’s Xinjiang Province second biggest city.
 As it’s one of the planet’s highest motorable roads, many people call the Karakoram Highway the “8th Wonder of the World”.
 It has stunning mountainous scenery, boasting peaks that are rarely smaller than 7,000mt; mind-boggling high-altitude desert scenery; and some of the friendliest people found in Pakistan.
 Did we say that at the time of writing, the Karakoram Highway also has excellent asphalt, and is one of Pakistan’s best roads?

 We have completed our first Pakistan tour in May 2018, and of course, made the Karakoram Highway and a Hunza Valley tour a priority.
 Given the great road conditions, to make it even more special and enjoy the freedom of movement we always love — did you know we cycled 200km around Indonesia’s Lake Poso? — we decided to tour the Karakoram Highway on a motorbike.

 As we expected, riding on the highest highway in the world was one of the best adventure tours we could take in Pakistan.
 This post is the ultimate source of first-hand information on how to plan a motorbike tour of the Pakistani section of the Karakoram Highway, from Gilgit to the Khunjerab Pass.